alxm/siter/README.md

 ## What does it do?

-You call `siter` from the project's root directory, which is structured like this:
+You call `siter [gen | run | serve]` from the project's root, which is layed out like this:

     <project>/
     ├── siter-config/   # Global definitions
-    ├── siter-out/      # The final generated website ├── siter-pages/    # Markdown source pages to be processed ├── siter-staging/  # Working dir before moving to siter-out ├── siter-static/   # Static files copied as they are ├── siter-stubs/    # Small Markdown files included by pages └── siter-template/ # HTML templates
+    ├── siter-out/      # The final generated website ├── siter-pages/    # Markdown source pages to be processed ├── siter-static/   # Static files copied as they are └── siter-template/ # HTML templates

 * Files and directories from `siter-static/` are copied to `siter-out/` as they are.
-* Source pages from `siter-pages/` are evaluated, formatted with Markdown, fitted in `siter-template/page.html`, and finally written to `siter-out/`.
+* Markdown files from `siter-pages/` are evaluated, formatted, fitted in `siter-template/page.html`, and finally written to `siter-out/` as HTML pages.
-* Files in `siter-config/` contain global definitions available to every page and template.
+* Files from `siter-config/` contain global definitions that are available during page generation.

 ### Quick Example